What is Pressure in Science?

-The pressure of Gas Molecules
+Pressure of Gas Molecules

 A gas consists of a large number of very small spherical tiny particles, which are identified as molecules.
 If the thermal energy is much greater than the force of attraction, then we were given the matter in its gaseous state.

 The molecules of a given gas are completely identical in size, shape, and mass with rapid or random motion.
 During their motion, they collide with each other and the wall of the container.
-The pressure of the gas is developed due to the collisions of the molecules with the side of the vessel or container.
+Therefore, the pressure of the gas is developed due to the collisions of the molecules with the side of the vessel or container.

 Again the dimension of P is equal to the dimension of force/dimension of the area and it is equal to [M L−1 T−2].

-- Millimeters of mercury
+- Millimetres of mercury

 - Pounds per square inch (psi)